 - Often, we arrange for a physical therapist and home health nurse to visit you in your home.
-For some patients, travelling to an out-patient facility to continue their rehabilitation is more appropriate while others may prefer to continue the rehabilitative process in their own home. - Dr. Leone and his team will review your discharge plan and all necessary arrangements will be made prior to you being discharged. - If your plan is to continue physical therapy at an outpatient facility after discharge, it is best to make those arrangements including securing a specific appointment before you have your surgery so your therapy will not be delayed or interrupted.
+For some patients, travelling to an out-patient facility to continue their rehabilitation is more appropriate while others may prefer to continue the rehabilitative process in their own home. - Dr. Leone and his team will review your discharge plan and all necessary arrangements will be made prior to you being discharged. - Some patients prefer traveling to an outpatient facility to continue their rehabilitation after going home.
+Others prefer to continue their rehab in their own home.
+We base this decision on each individual's needs. - If your plan is to continue physical therapy at an outpatient facility after discharge, it is best to make those arrangements including securing a specific appointment before you have your surgery so your therapy will not be delayed or interrupted.
 My team will provide the prescription. - If possible, arrange for a caregiver to be present when your discharge plans are being reviewed and to assist you.